Greg Abbott: Judicial career

 Abbott's judicial career began in Houston, where he served as a state trial judge in the 129th District Court for three years.
-Governor George W. Bush appointed Abbott to the Texas Supreme Court; he was then twice elected to the state's highest civil court—in 1996 (two-year term) and in 1998 (six-year term).
+Governor George W. Bush appointed Abbott to the state's highest civil court, Texas Supreme Court, to which he was twice elected, in 1996 (for a two-year term) and in 1998 (six-year term).
 In 1996, Abbott had no Democratic opponent but was challenged by Libertarian John B. Hawley of Dallas.
 Abbott defeated Hawley, 84% to 16%.
 In 1998, Abbott defeated Democrat David Van Os, 60% to 40%.

 In 2001, after resigning from the Supreme Court, Abbott returned to private practice and worked for Bracewell & Giuliani LLC.
 He was also an adjunct professor at University of Texas School of Law.